 The new display driver will make possible a new generation of slim, bezel-less 8k TVs, with display sizes 65-inches and above.
 Capable of intra-panel data transfer speeds up to 4-gigabit-per-second, the DDI S6CT93P adopts the company’s Unified Standard Interface for TV (USI-T) 2.0.
 It doubles the previous USI-T 1.0’s intra-panel speed of 2Gbps with a boost to the DDI’s data transfer to enhance the efficiency of a display’s system performance and reduce the need for additional components.

 To deliver true 8K resolution, it is essential for today’s DDIs to support a high-speed 4Gbps intra-panel interface – Ben K. Hur, senior vice president of System LSI marketing at Samsung Electronics

 As more consumers seek immersive viewing experiences with high detailed clarity and realistic colors on big-screen TVs, its displays require higher pixel densities on larger panels.
-Given that 8K resolution has four times the number of pixels than 4K UHD, the amount of image data to be transferred within a panel must increase accordingly, as well as the number of components to support that task.
+Given that 8K resolution has four times the number of pixels than 4K UHD, the amount of image data to be transferred within a panel must increase accordingly and the number of components to support that task.

-The Samsung 8K DDI’s advanced performance at 4Gbps intra-panel interface speed minimizes the added clutter around the display panel that offers more freedom in premium 8K TV designs.
+The Samsung 8K DDI’s advanced performance at 4Gbps intra-panel interface speed minimizes the added clutter around the display panel, offering more freedom in premium 8K TV designs.

 The updated interface also supports a smart equalizer (EQ) feature that utilizes two-way channels between the timing controller (TCON) and individual DDIs.
-Rather than calibrating each and every DDI manually, the smart EQ can program all DDIs in a panel simultaneously, reducing the possibility of bit errors and resources that are required for panel production.
+Rather than manually calibrating each DDI, the smart EQ can program all DDIs in a panel simultaneously, reducing the possibility of bit errors and resources required for panel production.